montilab/CaDrA/README.md

-epigenetic marks, etc.); and ii) and a molecular phenotype represented as a vector of continuous scores (sample-specific scores representing a phenotypic readout of interest, such as protein expression, pathway activity, etc.), Based on this input, CaDrA implements a forward/backward search algorithm to find the set of features that together is maximally associated with the observed input scores, based on one of several scoring functions (Kolmogorov-Smirnov, Conditional
+epigenetic marks, etc.); and ii) and a molecular phenotype represented as a vector of continuous scores (sample-specific scores representing a phenotypic readout of interest, such as protein expression, pathway activity, etc.).
+Based on this input, CaDrA implements a forward/backward search algorithm to find the set of features that together is maximally associated with the observed input scores, based on one of several scoring functions (Kolmogorov-Smirnov, Conditional